eyalzh/simple-kanban/readme.md

 Lightweight Kanban Board
 ========================
-* Completely offline.
+* Completely offline (IndexedDB backend)
-* Supports multiple boards (switch boards with Alt-B).
+* Supports multiple boards
-* Simple and quick editing - to add a task, just double click on a column, type the title and press enter.
+* Simple and quick editing - to add a task, just double click on a column, type the title and press enter
-* Drag-and-drop tasks and columns.
+* Drag-and-drop tasks and columns
-* Visual indication when WiP (work in progress) exceeds column's capacity.
+* Visual indication when WiP (Work in Progress) exceeds column's capacity
+* Markdown support
+* Import/export

 Demo
 ====